Frequently Asked Questions

 Please refer to the Major Requirement Sheets page to get an idea of what courses will be required at USU and try to find classes offered at your high school that will help prepare you with the future classes.

-I have taken the prerequisite course(s) but the computer won't let me in the class.
+I have taken the prerequisite course(s) but the registration system won't let me in the class.
 What can I do?

 I need a tutor.
 Where should I go?